emmylia18/finalproject_phylobio/README.md

 **Figure 2:** The 3D mesh of the scapula of *Ensatina eschscholtzii*, a ballistic feeder.

 After extracting the meshes, I used the program Blender to measure linear features along the surface of the scapula.
 In particular, I focused on the acromion process and the coracoid process, which are both major sites of muscle attachment in amphibians (Howell, 1935; McGonnell, 2001; Keeffe et al., 2022).
 Because skeletal attachment sites can reflect the size of the muscle(s) to which they’re attached, these varying surfaces provide an excellent proxy for assessing lunging capacity.
+All scapulae were introduced to VG Studio and Blender with size information, such that their relative sizes have not changed.
+Therefore, the scalar measurements retrieved from Blender are unitless.

 ![Untitled-labeled features](https://user-images.githubusercontent.com/90157894/207926424-5ea666fe-bbc9-4a3e-90b3-501e8265817e.png)